CXWorks/rug/README.md

 [ae](ae) is the artifact of RUG generated tests against LLM, RULF/RPG, RustyUnit and SyRUst's dataset.
 Feel free to use them directly for evaluation comparison.

-[code]([https://github.com/CXWorks/rug-ae/tree/main/rug_ae1](https://github.com/CXWorks/rug-ae/tree/main/rug_ae1/source/safefinder)) is the code of RUG rustc plugin, please install it.
+[code](https://github.com/CXWorks/rug-ae/tree/main/rug_ae1/source/safefinder) is the code of RUG rustc plugin, please install it locally.

 Then, check [example](./example) on how to run RUG on your crate!
 Please use the scripts/tools in [example](./example) folder.